olafur164/Skilaverkefni_4/README.md

 ##### Functions
 * Gets current currency information from http://apis.is/currency/arion
 * MVO - Model-View-Octopus Implementation
-* Angular Framework Routing usage
+* Angular Framework Routing usage (Just testing it, no other usage from Angular)
 * Offline function (Already finished just have to add it)

 ##### Currently Working On